HarveyEllis/mongodb-atlas-connection-strings/README.md

 ## Potential improvements
 In terms of testing the module could be improved by using a cloud provider secrets and stateful backend.
 This way the step of introspecting the statefile could be removed and replaced with something more secure.

+At the current time, the collections and databases that get created in cluster creation are hard coded - this is obviously not ideal from a testing perspective, and we should be able to pass the names of those in, or use the go mongo db driver to create them rather than the terraform local provisioner.

+Finally, there is the small bug mentioned above - this could do with a bit more investigation, but I didn't have time.